ZhengHe-MD/ram/README.md

-# Repeat After Me
+# RAM

 ![](https://img.shields.io/badge/python-3.8+-blue.svg)

-A python script that generates repeat-after-me audios for languages learning purposes.
+RAM stands for Repeat-After-Me.
+It's a python script that can generate repeat-after-me audios for languages learning purposes from any audios.
+Podcasts, open courses, interviews, documentaries, songs, you name it.

 ## Demo